cloudmesh-community/hid-sp18-705/project-report/report.md

 :o: as you can see from the epub your section headings are wrong make sure they show up in the TOC correctly

 :o: urls in text must be replaced with bibtex entries

+:o: are last two figures self created? or do they need citations.

 ---